divine-ray/Servilia/Groupings/Cults and Religions/Followers of Mekhane.md

-#Religion #Thylyist #Mekhanites
+---
+tags:
+  - Religion
+  - Thylyist
+  - Mekhanites
+aliases:
+  - Mekhanite
+  - Church of the Broken God
+---

-Mekhanites are a monotheistic religion which worship this [[Heart of Mekhane|giant clump of metal]], gears and steam.
+The Mekhanites are the monotheistic religion which worship the [[Heart of Mekhane]] and it’s Ideal Design of Gear, Steel and Steam.
+They are the leading and ruling class of [[City of Thylyist]], self-entitled to reign, with no restraints to use force through the [[Thylyian Military]]
 This clump is the remains of a formerly towering god-construct with incredible powers.

+## History

 Some long time ago, a construct made by primus from the mechanic plane malfunctioned and gained independency.
 It rapidly figured out that it must modify itself to survive and surpass it\'s ancestry, and began to inject magic into itself.